The Physiotherapists at Sorrento Physiotherapy are highly qualified and experienced with both undergraduate and post-graduate qualifications.

 Born and raised on the Mornington Peninsula, Ashlea is motivated to provide high quality and evidence based care to the members of the community.

-Ashlea has undertaken post-graduate clinical pilates qualifications and continues to further her education through the Australian Physiotherapy & Pilates Institute.
+Ashlea has undertaken post-graduate clinical pilates qualifications.
+She has successfully completed all levels of the Australian Physiotherapy & Pilates Institute matwork and equipment certifications.

 - Matwork Level 1 - Equipment Level 1

 - Matwork Level 2 - Equipment Level 2

 - Matwork Level 3 - Equipment Level 3

 Ashlea has completed Sports Physiotherapy Level 1 conducted by Sports Physiotherapy Australia.

 Ashlea has gained qualification in dry needling through the Australian Physiotherapy Association.